Aesthetics: Ancient

 Plato understood art as a craft that imitates reality.

 Aesthetics has its roots in ancient thought, which typically interpreted beauty as a metaphysical phenomenon associated with the order of the cosmos.
 In ancient Greek philosophy, early explorations of the nature of beauty are found in Pythagorean philosophy in the 5th and 4th centuries BCE.
-This tradition proposed that beauty arises from the proportion and harmony between different elements, an idea later also examined by the Stoics.
-Plato (427–347 BCE) analyzed pure beauty as an immutable form that exists independently of matter.
+This tradition proposed that beauty arises from the proportion and harmony between different elements.
+(Note: A similar view was later also endorsed by the Stoics.)
+In works like the Philebus and Symposium, Plato (427–347 BCE) analyzed pure beauty as an immutable form that exists independently of matter.
 He argued that material entities are beautiful if they participate in the form of beauty.
 Plato understood art as a craft that seeks to imitate and represent material entities.
 He acknowledged that art has some didactic value but was overall critical of it, asserting that its derivative nature, based on imitation of sensible features, cannot lead to true knowledge.

-Aristotle (384–322 BCE) examined aesthetics through the lens of poetry.
+Aristotle (384–322 BCE) examined aesthetics through the lens of poetry, providing a detailed analysis in his book Poetics.
 He agreed with Plato's idea that art is a form of imitation but adopted a more positive outlook, proposing that it can reveal universal truths.
 Aristotle suggested that successful artistic imitation is pleasurable and can have therapeutic or cathartic effects.
 By linking this pleasure to beauty, he tried to explain why the imitation of unpleasurable phenomena, like tragic stories, can be enjoyable.
 Also influenced by Plato, Plotinus (204–270 CE) argued that beauty is not based on sensory symmetries or simple proportions but embodies an underlying order, harmony, and unity associated with the ultimate source of creation.

 In ancient India, the Natya Shastra, traditionally attributed to Bharata (c.
 200 BCE), formulated the rasa theory of art.
 This theory posits that the goal of art is to convey fundamental life emotions as experiential universals of human existence.
 In ancient China, the philosophy of art was shaped by Confucianism.
 It emphasized self-cultivation and the relation between nature and human culture.